THE WORLD SYNTHESIZER

 Professionally and meticulously recorded on his Nagra, Uher, and Stellavox tape machines with expertly placed mics, these recordings were captured at a time when technology’s inexorable development was making the world a smaller place, and rare cultures and traditions were becoming more homogenised.
 Fanshawe’s pioneering spirit led him to the most remote corners of the earth to capture the traditions and spirit of rare communities by recording instruments, voices, music, and languages.
 Building on Fanshawe’s archive, a collection of immense cultural and historical significance, Orbis makes these sounds accessible to future generations of composers for the very first time, while taking them to an entirely new place, providing you with the DNA of countless cultures from across the globe.

 Orbis is presented in our bespoke eDNA Engine (as in our eDNA Earth library), the very latest in sonic sculpting technology offering you endless opportunities to manipulate each sound beyond our own treatments.
-The engine is now housed in our standalone plugin, which loads direct into any DAW for even more control.
+The engine is now housed in our dedicated plugin, which loads direct into any DAW for even more control.
 We’ve also created a new user friendly search function with fully tagged searchable content, so you can browse by type of sound, by country, or by instrument.

 Imagine the eDNA engine as a set of two turntables and a highly sophisticated DJ mixer.
 It contains two sound bays, each designed to create differing sonic treatments, with individual and independent modulators, control of trim, bend, glide, cloning, tuning, ADSR, LPFs, HPFs and wobbles that modulate pitch, volume and filters.
 The gate sequencer allows independent gating between these two bays and unified control of amount, shape, speed and length of sequence.
 These two signals are then unified with a x-fader.
 Move between the sounds with the mouse or the factory-default assigned modulation wheel.